 Akaka Falls State Park: This is the site of the largest, easily accessible waterfall on the island.
 You’ll traverse a paved walking path right through the center of a lush rainforest to Akaka Falls, a stunning 442-foot waterfall that plunges down a sheer cliff and into the water below.
 Continue your adventure with stops at two icons of Hilo, Rainbow Falls and the King Kamehameha statue.

 Rainbow Falls: This is an iconic waterfall right off a postcard, featuring an 80-foot tall twin waterfall system.
 Look for the rainbow effect that gives the waterfall its name!
 Leaving the Hamakua coast behind, you will travel to historic Hilo Bay to enjoy a deli-style picnic lunch.
 Snorkel, swim or rent a kayak to explore Hilo Bay.
 Complete the day with a shopping stop with Hawaiian macadamia nut samples, Hawaii Island crafts, local products, Kona coffee and more.

-Requirements & Restrictions: The minimum age is 4 years old.
-Guests must be able to climb in and out of a lifted 15 passenger van unaided (Scooters, wheelchairs, and walkers cannot be accommodated).
-Closed-toe shoes are required.
+Requirements & Restrictions: Minimum age – 5 years.
+Guests must be able to climb in and out of a lifted 15-passenger van unaided.
+Must wear comfortable, closed-toe shoes

-What to Bring: Closed-toe shoes, beach towel and caash or credit/debit card for additional purchases.
+What to Bring: Beach towel and cash or credit/debit card for purchases.